Tavares, Greiss give Weight win in Islanders debut

+NEW YORK (AP) -- Getting a new coach this week didn't change things much for the Islanders - and oddly enough, that's a good thing for New York.

-NEW YORK (AP) -- John Tavares narrowly missed out on his second hat trick in a week, Thomas Greiss got his second straight shutout and the New York Islanders beat the Dallas Stars 3-0 on Thursday night in their first game since firing longtime coach Jack Capuano.
+John Tavares narrowly missed out on his second hat trick in a week, Thomas Greiss got his second straight shutout and the Islanders beat the Dallas Stars 3-0 on Thursday night in their first game since firing longtime coach Jack Capuano.

 New York canned Capuano in the middle of his seventh season Tuesday, replacing him on an interim basis with Doug Weight.

-Tavares has seven goals in four games after scoring twice and then having an empty-net shot just deflected wide late in the third period.
-He had three goals last Friday at Florida.
+The Isles captain has seven goals in four games despite the big personnel change in the middle of that run.

+''A good response from the guys after a pretty emotional day and a half,'' Tavares said. ''Came out and played some good hockey.
+A good effort all around.''

-Greiss stopped 23 shots after making 32 saves in a 4-0 win over Boston on Monday.
+And then there's Greiss, who stopped 23 shots against Dallas after making 32 saves in a 4-0 win over Boston on Monday.
+The consecutive shutouts come after Greiss allowed seven goals against Carolina last Saturday.

+''Our goaltending was a 10 - cool, calm and collected,'' defenseman Thomas Hickey said. ''It rubs off on everybody.''

-Calvin de Haan added an empty-net goal on a coast-to-coast shot with four seconds left.
+Calvin de Haan added an empty-net goal on a coast-to-coast shot with 4 seconds left.

 Kari Lehtonen made 33 saves for Dallas, including breakaway denials on Tavares and Shane Prince.
-The Stars were coming off a wild 7-6 victory over the New York Rangers on Tuesday night, but dropped to 3-12-4 in games following a victory this season.
+The Stars were coming off a wild 7-6 victory over the New York Rangers on Tuesday night, but they left all the offense in Manhattan and dropped to 3-12-4 in games following a victory this season.

+''It's disappointing, frustrating,'' defenseman Dan Hamhuis said. ''It was a huge game for us.''

 Tavares got his 17th goal with 6:29 left in the first period.
 After taking a pass from Anders Lee, the All-Star slid the puck behind John Klingberg while cutting in front of the Dallas defenseman, met the puck on the other side of Klingberg and smacked it past Lehtonen for a 1-0 lead.

-Tavares also scored on a short-handed breakaway with 3:06 left in the game, going to the forehand to beat Lehtonen with a low shot.
+Tavares picked up his short-handed score on a low wrist shot.
 Dallas entered trailing Philadelphia by one for the league lead in short-handed goals allowed.

 Weight was an assistant GM and coach with New York before his promotion this week.
-The last-place Islanders entered Thursday eight points shy of the final playoff spot in the Eastern Conference, though they have games in hand on nearly the entire league.
+The Islanders entered Thursday in last place and eight points shy of the final playoff spot in the Eastern Conference, though they have games in hand on nearly the entire league.

 Weight said Wednesday that he doesn't plan to ''reinvent the wheel'' as interim coach, but said New York was ''going to tweak some things in certain systems.''

-The power play is one obvious area that needs improvement, with New York entering Thursday ranked 28th in the league.
-The Isles had a dangerous first man-advantage Thursday, getting four shots on Lehtonen during Adam Cracknell's hooking minor in the first period.
+The power play is one obvious area that needs improvement - New York entered Thursday ranked 28th in the league.
+Weight certainly got creative, even keeping Tavares off the ice for man-up stretches later in the game.

-Weight got creative after that, with less encouraging results.
-New York shuffled the unit during a trio of second-period power plays, even keeping Tavares on the bench for long stretches.

 Lehtonen's breakaway saves kept it close.
 He denied Tavares on a rising wrist shot in the first period, then stopped Prince's sweeping deke with a sliding leg save.

-NOTES: Tavares was recognized during the first period for getting his 500th NHL point last week at Florida. ...
-New York F Josh Bailey played his 600th NHL game. ...
-Islanders D Johnny Boychuk sat out because of an upper-body injury.
-He played Monday night against the Bruins, but also missed the previous game.
-The team said he is day-to-day, and Weight said Boychuk's scratch was ''precautionary.'' ...
+NOTES: Islanders D Johnny Boychuk sat out because of an upper-body injury.
+The team said he is day-to-day. ...
 Isles Fs Andrew Ladd (upper-body injury) and Cal Clutterbuck (lower-body injury) each missed their second straight games.
 Both are day-to-day. ...
 Dallas Ds Johnny Oduya and Jamie Oleksiak were scratched with injuries.
-Oduya aggravated an ankle injury against the Rangers, and Oleksiak is dealing with an upper-body issue. ...
+Oduya aggravated an ankle injury against the Rangers and will be out two to four games, and Oleksiak is dealing with an upper-body issue. ...
 UFC bantamweight champion Amanda Nunes was at the game with her title belt.
 Nunes knocked out MMA superstar Ronda Rousey for the championship on Dec.
 30.

 UP NEXT